AY2526S1-CS2103T-T14-1/tp/docs/DeveloperGuide.md

 **MSS**

 1. Actor chooses to add a new student.
-2. System requests student details (name, contact, subject, hourly rate).
-3. Actor enters the details.
+2. Actor enters the details in format specified
-4. System saves the details and displays a success message.
+3. System saves the details and displays a success message.

     Use case ends.

 **Extensions**

-* 3a.
+* 2a.
 System detects missing or invalid details.

-    * 3a1.
+    * 2a1.
 System requests correct details.

-    * 3a2.
+    * 2a2.
 Actor re-enters details.

       Use case resumes at step 4.

 * *a.
 At any time, Actor cancels the operation.

-    * *a1.
-System requests confirmation.

-    * *a2.
-Actor confirms.

     Use case ends.

 **UC2: Delete Student**